chrisgargiulo/cms-backup-summer2019/_posts/2019-02-12-iterative-design.md

 <!-- /wp:heading -->

 <!-- wp:paragraph -->
 <p>There are several different approaches, philosophies, and models for <a href="https://creativemedia.space/web-design-dev-process/">web design and development processes</a>, such as the <a href="https://en.wikipedia.org/wiki/Waterfall_model">waterfall model</a>, <a href="https://en.wikipedia.org/wiki/Iterative_design">iterative design</a>, <a href="https://en.wikipedia.org/wiki/Iterative_and_incremental_development">incremental development</a>, and <a href="https://en.wikipedia.org/wiki/Agile_software_development">agile processes</a>.
-Each has played a big impact on web design and development.
-In this lesson, both UX and UI are addressed with a specific focus on the visual design of high fidelity mockups. </p>
+Each has played a big impact on web design and development over the years.
+In this lesson, both UX and UI are discussed with a specific focus on the visual design part of the process, specifically the UI design of high fidelity mockups. </p>
 <!-- /wp:paragraph -->

 <!-- wp:more -->